bennycheung/bennycheung.github.io/_posts/2018-06-07-yolo-for-real-time-food-detection.md

 The obsession of recognizing snacks and foods has been a fun theme for experimenting the latest machine learning techniques.
 The highest goal will be a computer vision system that can do real-time common foods classification and localization, which an IoT device can be deployed at the AI edge for many food applications.
 <!--excerpt.end-->

-## Food is Human Nature

-Confucius appreciated the human nature, as comment in the _The Book of Rites_, "Food and drink and the sexual relation between men and women compose the major human desires."
-In another word, AI has to show some sense of appreciation in food culture before it can truly understand the intelligent biological life.
-To this goal, my natural desire to make AI recognizes and understands food that is well grounded. :)

 The `Snack Watcher` in the previous post [Snack Watcher using Raspberry Pi 3](http://bennycheung.github.io/snack-watching-with-raspberry-pi), which is using the classical machine learning techniques on the extracted image features, the recognition results are far from impressive.
 Due to the difficulty of hand-crafted features are affected by background objects, lightings, object position in space and object category variations.
 In order to reduce the error rate, the environment is required to be fine-tuned; subsequently, the environment assumptions become unrealistic that cannot be deployed in real-life settings.